Public awareness campaign launches to educate Nebraskans about new child care tax credits

 First Five Nebraska has launched separate websites for the Child Care Tax Credit (NebraskaChildCareTaxCredit.org) and the School Readiness Tax Credit (SchoolReadinessTaxCredit.org) explaining the eligibility requirements and how to apply.
 The sites link directly to additional information available from the Nebraska Department of Education as well as application forms and resources available from the Nebraska Department of Revenue.
 Messaging partners also can access social media toolkits, fact sheets and other materials through a free print-on-demand service.
 In November, radio and television public service announcements will begin airing statewide through the Nebraska Broadcasters Association’s Public Education Program (PEP) and on certain streaming services.
 All messaging resources will be available in English and Spanish.

-While First Five Nebraska is coordinating the campaign with Nebraska Children and Families Foundation, Everett stresses the need for a wide array of messaging partners.
+While First Five Nebraska is coordinating the campaign with Nebraska Children and Families Foundation, Everett stresses the need for a wide array of messaging partners on the child care tax credits.
 This includes nonprofits and service providers, community centers, schools, tax preparation and accountancy services, employers and chambers of commerce, community and economic development organizations, public libraries and other municipal entities.

 Read blog post: Historic Nebraska Child Care Tax Credit package signed into law